rockettheme/docs/Docs/wordpress/INDEX.md

 ---
 title: WordPress Documentation
-description: WordPress is a hugely popular open source Content Management System (CMS) and the platform this site is built upon.
+description: WordPress is a hugely popular open source Content Management System (CMS).
 This section enables you to find out more about WordPress and how to use it with RocketTheme Themes and Plugins.
 landing: true
 breadcrumb: /!WordPress:WordPress/